P-H-C/phc-winner-argon2/README.md

 `libargon2.so` (or `libargon2.dylib` on OSX).
 Make sure to run `test.sh` to verify that your build produces valid test vectors.

-`argon2` is a commmand-line utility to test specific Argon2 instances on your system and run benchmarks.
+`argon2` is a command-line utility to test specific Argon2 instances on your system and run benchmarks.
 To show instructions run `./argon2` without arguments.